Africans see inequity in monkeypox response elsewhere | Health

 Authorities in numerous European countries and the US are offering to immunize people and considering the use of antivirals.
 On Thursday, the World Health Organization will convene a special meeting to discuss monkeypox research priorities and related issues.

-Meanwhile, the African continent has reported more than five times as many cases this year.
+Meanwhile, the African continent has reported about three times as many cases this year.

-There have been more than 1,400 monkeypox cases and 63 deaths in four countries where the disease is endemic — Cameroon, Central African Republic, Congo, and Nigeria — according to the Africa Centers for Disease Control and Prevention.
+There have been more than 1,400 monkeypox cases and 63 deaths in four countries where the disease is endemic — Cameroon, Central African Republic, Congo and Nigeria — according to the Africa Centres for Disease Control and Prevention.
 So far, sequencing has not yet shown any direct link to the outbreak outside Africa, health officials say.

+Monkeypox is in the same family of viruses as smallpox, and smallpox vaccines are estimated to be about 85% effective against monkeypox, according to WHO.

 Such measures aren't routinely employed in Africa.